conda/conda/docs/source/building/meta-yaml.rst

 Specifying files to include in output
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Files to be included in the package can be specified one of two ways: explicit
+Files to be included in the package can be specified in either of two ways:
-file lists, or scripts that move files into the build prefix.
+explicit file lists, or scripts that move files into the build prefix.

 Explicit file lists are relative paths from the root of the build prefix.
 Explicit file lists support glob expressions.
 Directory names are also